 This venue speed dating session is Tinder for your Fringe event and will help you find the right location.
 There is no need to SWIPE or update your profile, you just turn up and CHAT.

-Expand the reach of your work and connect to audiences with disability in ways that are engaging and achievable.
-Presented in partnership with Arts Access Victoria, this Fringe Info Session will provide a vital insight for artists and producers into the accessibility of their work and highlight the barriers that people who experience disability encounter when engaging with art.
+First up we’ll talk through the different ways you can present work at the Festival, the support we offer along the way, and all the artist opportunities available for you as an artist in the Festival.
+Then, learn to expand the reach of your work and connect to audiences with disability in ways that are engaging and achievable.
+This Fringe Info Session will provide a vital insight for artists and producers into the accessibility of their work and highlight the barriers that people who experience disability encounter when engaging with art.